What these ratings mean to your customers & their phone protection.

 The Case for Cases

 Smartphones are arguably the most pervasive everyday electronics item people own.
-Used for everything from basic telephone calls to managing finances, smartphones go everywhere their owners go, usually in a pocket, in a purse or riding on a hip in a holster.
+They go everywhere their owners go, usually in a pocket, in a purse, a backpack or anywhere it can feasibly fit.
 And usually, they are quite expensive—more expensive than most owners can afford to replace often.

 Enter military-grade phone cases.
 Even without knowing exactly what “military-grade” means, smartphone owners see or hear those words and feel that with a military-grade case, their phone will be about as protected as it can be.
 They feel assured that their investment will be much safer than it would be otherwise.

 Everyday use and pocket or purse travel exposes smartphones to the usual wear and tear and, often, significant damage if dropped on the concrete, in a puddle, at the beach, or even if a tube of hand lotion leaks in a purse or a water bottle comes open in a backpack.
 Small accidents like these happen all the time, not to mention how vulnerable a smartphone is in industrial environments like a factory or construction site.
 Military-grade cases can protect a phone from any or all of these dangers.
 More and more case manufacturers are including this style of case as featured parts of their product line—and not just for smartphones but tablets as well.